 In January, the show, which goes out weekly (legal obstacles permitting), began racking up global downloads of 10 million per episode.
 Such popularity has taken the celebrity dissidents’ show on the road.
 In late May, they performed for packed Korean audiences in Britain, at London’s King’s College and at Oxford University.

 In online BBC video footage of a live Seoul show, three of the four entertainers peddle rumours involving high-ranking party officials before chastising one another for making even more trouble for themselves.
+Amid the cacophony of laughter, however, one of the four panel chairs remains empty.

 The government initially reacted to the group as it does to all other outspoken dissidents, levelling charges of political slander at Chung, 52, the group’s most talkative member.
 The Lee administration underestimated the show’s popularity and swiftly faced public uproar.